Bypassing the Noisy Parity Barrier: Learning Higher-Order Markov Random Fields from Dynamics: Technical Overview

 \begin{enumerate}[(i)] \item First, we show that the empirical logistic losses at these stopping times for all possible coefficient vectors for site $i$'s interactions uniformly converge to \emph{random, population} logistic losses given enough samples with high probability.
 This analysis essentially follows that of Gaitonde and Mossel \cite{unified} and proceeds via the powerful equivalence between the sequential Rademacher complexity of Rakhlin, Sridharan, and Tewari and uniform martingale tail bounds~\cite{DBLP:journals/jmlr/RakhlinST15,DBLP:conf/colt/RakhlinS17}. \item Then, by deterministic inequalities of Wu, Sanghavi, and Dimakis \cite{DBLP:conf/nips/WuSD19}, it can be shown that the difference in these random population losses of the empirical optimizer $\widehat{p}$ and the true interactions $p^*:=\partial_i \psi$ will be lower bounded by the difference in their \emph{predictions} of the conditional bias of $X_i$ at these stopping times given the values of the sites in $\mathcal{N}(i)$, in expectation. \item Finally, by technical results established by Klivans and Meka \cite{DBLP:conf/focs/KlivansM17} for learning MRFs in the i.i.d. case, if the optimizer $\widehat{p}$ of the logistic regression problem and $p^*$ make similar predictions of the conditional bias of $X_i$ in expectation over \emph{any} unbiased distribution (see \Cref{defn:unbiased}), then $\|p^*-\widehat{p}\|_1$ must be small. \end{enumerate}

 To leverage these facts, we must define suitable stopping times where site $i$ updates; this requires more care than was needed for the Ising model, where one can simply use all update times as samples for similar reasons as the relative simplicity of BGS for structure learning.
 We define them in a way that ensures that the law of the neighbors $\mathcal{N}(i)$ at these stopping times is quite likely to be $\delta$-unbiased (see \Cref{defn:unbiased}) for a suitable value of $\delta$ depending only on $d,k,\lambda$.
 We do so by generalizing an argument of Gaitonde and Mossel~\cite{unified} that bounds the posterior likelihood ratio of spin values for a given site conditioned on the rest of the trajectory.
 Whether or not unbiasedness holds crucially depends only on the sequence of updating \emph{indices}, but not the actual values of the site updates.
+Therefore, working on this event only affects the randomness in the choice of site updates, but not the conditional law of each (fixed) site update in the dynamics.
 Our analysis obtains $\delta=c\exp(-C\lambda k\ln d)=cd^{-C\lambda k}$ compared to $\delta = c\exp(-C\lambda)$ in the i.i.d. setting~\cite{DBLP:conf/focs/KlivansM17} due to the need to account for influences of site updates along the dynamics, but importantly this remains constant in $n$.
 The uniform convergence bounds from~(\ref{item:gm}) will imply that the empirical logistic loss optimizer $p^*$ will have low excess population logistic losses with high probability, and therefore~(\ref{item:wsd}) and~(\ref{item:km}) will establish parameter closeness to $\partial_i\psi$ due to the likely $\delta$-unbiasedness of neighbors at the stopping times.\\